 - UNESCO’s GMR Report on Youth and Skills

-Daniel Plaut is a Senior Program Associate at R4D working on the Global Education team.
+Daniel Plaut is a Program Officer at R4D working on the Global Education team.
 Daniel leads R4D’s contribution to YouthPower Learning, and has previously contributed to R4D’s work researching skills training programs for ICT-enabled employment opportunities.

 Caitlin Moss, Program Officer, R4D